-This version was last updated on 11 May 2018.
-Historic versions are archived and can be obtained by contacting us.
+This version was last updated on 2nd August 2023.
+Historical versions are archived and can be obtained by contacting us.

 We collect and process the following personal data about you on this website:

-- Information you give us (‘Submitted Information’): you may give us information about yourself by filling in contact or other forms on this website.
-The information you give us may include your name, address, email address, username, password, other registration information as may be required (for example company you work for and your job title) and phone number.
+- Information you give us (‘Submitted Information’): you may provide us with information about yourself by filling in contact or other forms on this website.
+The information you give us may include your name, address, email address, username, password, additional registration information as may be required (for example company you work for and your job title) and phone number.

 How we will use your personal data